Raj-Jan/CppBenchmark/README.md

 # CppBenchmark

 Usage:
-1. Copy file CppBenchmark.h to your project
+1. Copy file CppBenchmark.h to your project.
-2. #include it and invoke Benchmark or BenchmarkAuto functions
+2. #include it and invoke Benchmark or BenchmarkAuto functions.
+3. (optional) Invoke print method on result.

-Methods uses console to pront progression, but not result of benchmark.
+Methods uses console to print progression, but not result of benchmark.

 Algorithm used:
 1. Run code in loop and measure its execution time (loops are necessary for function with low execution time).